Chiral Homology of elliptic curves and the Zhu algebra

-\end{nolabel} \begin{nolabel} Chiral operations may be composed and in this way the category of right $\CD_X$-modules becomes what is known as a pseudo-tensor category {\cite[1.1]{BD.Chiral}}.
+\begin{nolabel} Chiral operations may be composed and in this way the category of right $\CD_X$-modules becomes what is known as a pseudo-tensor category {\cite[1.1]{BD.Chiral}}.
 In such a category, which generalises the notion of symmetric monoidal category, it is possible to define the notion of algebra over an operad.
-Thus a (non unital) chiral algebra over $X$ is formally defined to be an algebra over the Lie operad in the pseudo-tensor category of right $\CD_X$-modules {\cite[Section 3.3]{BD.Chiral}}.
+Thus a (non-unital) chiral algebra over $X$ is formally defined to be an algebra over the Lie operad in the pseudo-tensor category of right $\CD_X$-modules and chiral operations {\cite[Section 3.3]{BD.Chiral}}.
 In more concrete terms a chiral algebra over $X$ is a right $\CD_X$-module $\CA$ together with a chiral operation $\mu \in P^{\text{ch}}(\{\CA, \CA\}, \CA)$ satisfying analogues of the usual skew-symmetry and Jacobi identities.
-We expand upon this in Section \ref{sec:chevalley-cousin} below, after some necessary preliminaries.
+This is spelled out in Section \ref{sec:chevalley-cousin} below.

 \end{nolabel}